OpenNTI/nti.docs.platform.enduser/editorguide/content.rst

 Edit an Assignment
 -----------------------

 Below are descriptions how to change the position of the assignment, and the assignment dates.
-More advanced editing options can be found in Part III in the section titled “Create an Assignment.”
+More advanced editing options can be found in “Create an Assignment.”

 Change Placement
 ^^^^^^^^^^^^^^^^^^^